ontiyonke/Hack-School-Winter-Session-4/README.md

 # Welcome this is the official repo for project 4
 ##UCLA ACM HACK

-If you've missed the third session, check out the blog post first:
+If you've missed the fourth session, check out the blog post first:

 ##What do I turn in
 For beginners you should solve all of the listed short exercises and receive points for completing those.
 These are unrelated to the project skeleton in this repo.
 For intermediate/advanced students you can work on the weekly project with your team, and receive points for completing that.
 You can only get credit for one or the other, but not for both so choose the one most appropriate for your skill level.
 Please only submit one .zip file per team.
 Include the contents of your entire android project, and also provide your team access code (Found on Hack School Dashboard) in a text file.
 Otherwise you will not receive credit!